Sjdas478/Sql_retail_sale_p1/README.md

   USE Sql_project_p1;

 ### 2. Create the Staging Table (retail_sales_staging)
--**This table is temporary and designed to accept all data as flexible text (VARCHAR), preventing MySQL's strict data validation rules from rejecting any rows.
+** This table is temporary and designed to accept all data as flexible text (VARCHAR), preventing MySQL's strict data validation rules from rejecting any rows.

 ```sql
   DROP TABLE IF EXISTS retail_sales_staging;